wangguohao-github/project_gazebo_aruco/README.md

 ```

 After building for a while, this will say that it has started the VNC server

+> Note: The first time you build it it may time out.
+Run the command again and it should comeplete the build.

 Go into a browser and navigate to `https://127.0.0.1:6080` and press `connect`.
 This will drop you into an ubunut22.04 desktop environment with all the things you need!